raspberrypilearning/fart-detector/WORKSHEET.md

 How can we solve this?
 One way would be to use an ADC chip ([Analogue to Digital Converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter)) or something like an [Arduino](http://arduino.cc/en/Main/Products).
 By connecting the output of the air quality sensor to the input of an ADC, we can convert the analogue voltage from the sensor to a digital number in our code.

 However, this does complicate matters slightly.
 You would only need to use an ADC if a really accurate reading from the sensor was needed; for example, if you wanted to know how many [parts per million](http://en.wikipedia.org/wiki/Parts-per_notation) of methane was present.
-In practice we just want to make an alarm go off when a fart has been detected so everyone can run!
+In practice we just want to make an alarm go off when a fart has been detected, so everyone can run!
 So if you think about it... this is a digital detection.
 There *is* a fart or there *is no* fart; on or off, binary 1 or 0.
 We don't have to worry about the analogue fidelity coming from the air quality sensor.

 We already know that the sensor is like a variable resistor; the worse the air quality, the lower the resistance and the more voltage is let through.
 So logically, when the sensor comes into contact with a fart, the output voltage should spike.
 Therefore, we just need to detect these voltage spikes and that *can* be done digitally.
 We can make it so that when a spike occurs a GPIO pin goes from LOW to HIGH; we can then detect this change in our code and play an alarm sound file!